Woman has tested positive for COVID 12 times, will miss third Christmas with family

 "I want to be safe I want to keep everyone safe and not be that one person that could get it and give it to someone that could cause more damage to them," said Martinez.

-If you're wondering if you should get together with family this year, here's Dr. Doron's advice.
+If you're wondering if you should get together with family this year, here's Dr. Doron's advice if you have just tested positive:

 "If you're days 0 through 10 you shouldn't be gathering with family because you can't eat or drink with your mask on," she said.